Teach Flow your words with the dictionary

 There is no built-in export feature.
 Contact support if you need to migrate a large dictionary.

-Dictionary entries have a 60-character limit.
+Dictionary entries have a 60-character limit per word (59 characters on iOS).

 Each word can only have one replacement rule.